Niedernhausen: Transport

 Niedernhausen station lies on the Main-Lahn Railway running from Frankfurt am Main to Limburg an der Lahn.
-The line was opened early on, in 1877, and the station is the main junction on this line between Frankfurt-Höchst and Eschhofen, as it is here that the Ländchesbahn branches off, running to the main railway station in Hesse's state capital, Wiesbaden.
-Given its importance as such, Niedernhausen station was targeted by Allied bombers several times in the Second World War.
+The line was opened in 1877, and the station is the main junction on this line between Frankfurt-Höchst and Eschhofen, as it is here that the Ländchen Railway branches off, running to Wiesbaden Hauptbahnhof in the Hesse state capital, Wiesbaden.
+The Ländchen Railway opened in 1879 and has historically provided an important regional link between the Main-Lahn Railway and Wiesbaden.
+Given its importance, Niedernhausen station was targeted by Allied bombers several times in the Second World War.

-Since 1975, Niedernhausen has also been the outermost stop on the Rhine-Main S-Bahn’s line S2, which links the community with Frankfurt’s main station with a travel time of roughly 35 minutes.
+Since 1975, Niedernhausen has also been the outermost stop on the Rhine-Main S-Bahn’s line S2, which links the community with Frankfurt’s main station with a travel time of roughly 35 minutes, and since 1904, Niedernhausen is also the last stop on the Ländchen Railway, which connects Niedernhausen Station with Wiesbaden.
 Furthermore, the Cologne-Frankfurt high-speed rail line, with its Niedernhausener Tunnel runs through the municipal area.

 Besides the train connections to Frankfurt am Main, Wiesbaden and Limburg an der Lahn, there is also a city bus connection to Wiesbaden (route 22 of the ESWE – Wiesbaden’s transport system) linking the centres of Oberjosbach, Niedernhausen and Königshofen to the state capital with a travel time of roughly 30 minutes.
 There is also a local bus service linking all outlying centres to the main centre and the railway station.
 Long-distance buses likewise call at Niedernhausen railway station.

 There are no pedestrian precincts in Niedernhausen.
 Nevertheless, the main shopping street, Bahnhofsstraße (“Railway Station Street”) is a traffic-free one-way street which is completely blocked to motorized traffic for various events (wine festival, Christmas market, and so on).

 In the Taunus woods around the community is a tight web of signposted hiking trails.

 There is a “Park&Ride” facility available at Niedernhausen S-Bahn station.
 Likewise, a great number of parking spaces is on hand at the Niedernhausen forest swimming pool and the Rhein-Main-Theater.
 There are parking spaces in the main centre, too.

 Niedernhausen has an interchange on the A 3 (Cologne–Frankfurt) lying roughly 2 km south of the main centre.
 Past the interchange and through the municipal area runs Bundesstraße 455.

 Frankfurt Airport can be reached by Autobahn in about 20 minutes.
 By train – with a transfer at the main station in either Frankfurt or Wiesbaden – it takes roughly an hour.
 Given this easy access to the airport, Niedernhausen has also become a favourite choice among airport employees as a home.